 I love the bite and spice you get from fresh ginger and wondered how it would work in a light dressing.
 Sure, it works well in a soy-based or miso dressing, but often those flavors overpower the ginger and it ends up just being a background flavor.
 So in this dressing, I made it front and center!

 You do need to be careful when infusing oils as they are an ideal breeding ground for bacteria to grow.
 So you’ll see in this recipe that I make a very small amount, just enough for a few salads so that I use it right away.
-If you make extra of the oil, store it in the refrigerator and use it within a couple of days.
-You can read more about how to safely infuse oils here.
+If you make extra oil, store it in the refrigerator and use it within a couple of days.

-The ginger flavor really comes through and you really taste that gingery bite in your salad.
-This balsamic ginger vinaigrette would work nicely as a marinade for fish or chicken too!
+The ginger flavor really comes through in this and adds a nice bite to your salad.
+This balsamic ginger vinaigrette would work nicely as a marinade for fish, pork, or chicken too!
+Try it in my Grilled Peach and Arugula Salad

 White Balsamic Ginger Vinaigrette